 We believe that the reinforcement of our company's corporate governance plays a pivotal role in achieving "a fair and transparent management deserving of stakeholders' confidence," and we intend to increase its effectiveness by improving the quality of our internal controls.
-We acknowledge that the achievement of effective and efficient business processes, the credibility of financial reports, the compliance with relevant laws and regulations, and the preservation of company's assets at our company and its subsidiaries (hereinafter the "Group") are the management's responsibility.
+We acknowledge that the achievement of effective and efficient business processes, the credibility of financial reports, the compliance with relevant laws and regulations, and the preservation of company's assets at our company and its subsidiaries-are the management's responsibility.
 Accordingly, we will prepare and refine a framework, including our internal regulations as well as our organization, to ensure fair business activity in compliance with the Japanese Companies Act and implementing regulations of the said Act.

-- (i) A framework to ensure that performance of duties of directors, etc. and employees of the Group is in compliance with relevant laws and regulations as well as the articles of incorporation - In order to permeate and establish awareness of corporate ethics, we have established the Nikon Code of Conduct, which shows the Group's basic stance on corporate social responsibility and the standards of behavior to ensure sensible conduct by directors, officers and employees of the Group, based on a high level of morality, pursuant to relevant laws and regulations as well as internal regulations. - The Compliance Committee regularly performs its function in order to ensure legitimate, fair, and sound corporate behavior.
+- (i) A framework to ensure that performance of duties of directors, etc. and employees of the Group is in compliance with relevant laws and regulations as well as the articles of incorporation - In order to permeate and establish awareness of corporate ethics, we have established the Nikon Code of Conduct, which shows the Group's basic stance on corporate social responsibility and the standards of behavior to ensure sensible conduct by directors, officers and employees of the Group, based on a high level of morality, pursuant to relevant laws and regulations as well as internal regulations. - The Risk Management and Compliance Committee regularly performs its function in order to ensure legitimate, fair, and sound corporate behavior.
 In addition, the Sustainability Committee conducts activities for improving, fostering and educating on issues surrounding sustainability, including social responsibility. - Regarding elimination of anti-social forces and groups, we have defined our basic approach in the Nikon Code of Conduct.
 Additionally, we are establishing a system to liaison with attorneys and police forces, to take steadfast action as an organization. - The Basic Policy on internal control over financial reporting has been established to ensure credibility of financial reporting by the Group.
-Frameworks to enable the foregoing are being prepared and improved. - Internal Audit Department has been established as an independent organization.
-This Department examines whether operations within the Group are conducted in compliance with relevant laws and regulations as well as internal regulations, and when necessary, makes recommendations as to how such operations can be improved. - Structures are established and administered in order to fully implement compliance by the Group and prevent or correct behaviors that violate social regulations or corporate ethics.
-The Code of Conduct Hotline is being created as the report/consultation system in this respect. - (ii) A framework to ensure an efficient performance of duties, etc. by directors of the Group - At our company and domestic subsidiaries, the executive officer system provides a clear definition of the authority and responsibility in performance of an officer's duty, resulting in quick decision-making as well as an efficient performance of the officer's duty. - Rules of authority clearly define the scope of authority and responsibility for each post as well as each organization within the Group and are administered, to ensure organized and efficient performance of duties.
+Frameworks to enable the foregoing are being prepared and improved. - Internal audit division, as an independent organization from business execution departments, examines whether operations within the Group are conducted in compliance with relevant laws and regulations as well as internal regulations, and when necessary, make recommendations as to how such operations can be improved. - A whistleblowing hotline is established and administered in order to fully implement compliance by the Group and prevent or correct behaviors that violate social regulations or corporate ethics. - (ii) A framework to ensure an efficient performance of duties by directors of the Group, etc. - At our company and domestic subsidiaries, the executive officer system provides a clear definition of the authority and responsibility in performance of an officer's duty, resulting in quick decision-making as well as an efficient performance of the officer's duty. - Rules of authority clearly define the scope of authority and responsibility for each post as well as each organization within the Group and are administered, to ensure organized and efficient performance of duties.